The Oxford Samuel Beckett Theatre Trust Award

 Guidance and SupportThe winning applicant will have guidance and support from the Barbican and The Oxford Samuel Beckett Theatre Trust.
 This will primarily be in the following areas: financial management, contracting, press and publicity, long-term strategic development of their work, identifying potential sources of artistic and technical support, advising on technical aspects of the production.

-Funding outside of the AwardA maximum of £10,000 (excluding in-kind support, e.g. free or subsidised rehearsal space) can be raised by the winning company/individual in addition to the OSBTT production grant.
+Funding outside of the AwardA maximum of £10,000 (excluding in-kind support, e.g. free or subsidised rehearsal space) may be raised by the winning company/individual in addition to the OSBTT production grant.

 Funded by The Oxford Samuel Beckett Theatre Trust and co-produced by the Barbican.